trapd00r/RPD/README.markdown

 radiod
 ===========
-Daemon using mplayer for playing radio streams
+radiod: Daemon using mplayer for playing radio streams

+radioc: Client for talking to the daemon; change stream, pause, change volume etc

 License
 =======